evoluteur/evolutility-ui-react/README.md

 ### Sample model

 The following example is a graphic novels collection app.
-The classic to-do app is also included in the demo.
+The classic To-Do app is [also included](https://github.com/evoluteur/react-evolutility/blob/master/js/models/todo.js) in the demo.

 ```javascript
 module.exports = {